JakubIllner/jakubillner.github.io/_posts/2022-10-25-Flattening-JSON-documents-with-OCI-Data-Integration.markdown

 ![Mapping of Attributes](/images/2022-10-20-flattening-json-documents-with-di/di-2-expression-top.jpg)

-## Flattening of JSON Arrays (FLT_LINES)
+## Flattening of JSON Arrays

-JSON arrays have to transformed into rows using the new Flatten operator.
+JSON arrays have to transformed into rows using the Flatten operator `FLT_LINES`.
 In the Flatten operator, it is necessary to specify the node from which the flattening happens (in our case node `invoice_lines`), and the operator transforms the array for this node into rows.
 The Flatten operator does not support mapping of data types for output attributes; for